fk506cni/cell_line_comparison/README.md

-## analysis flows in cell line comparison.
+## analysis codes and flows in cell line comparison.

-There are Rmarkdown files (.rmd) and their output htmls by Rstudio.
+There are Rmarkdown files (.rmd) and their output htmls (.html) by Rstudio.
 Starting materials such as "CCLE_Expression.Arrays_2013-03-18.tar.gz" are not deposited here.
 Please get them from Broad Institute, TCGA, NCBI GEO and so on.